Anandamoy Bhattacharjee: Career

 He enrolled as an advocate of the Calcutta High Court in January 1957.
-He practiced civil and criminal in the district courts of Darjeeling and Jalpaiguri (in West Bengal) and at Gangtok (in Sikkim).
+His work as a lawyer centered on civil and criminal matters in the district courts of Darjeeling and Jalpaiguri and at Gangtok (in Sikkim).
 He had also worked as legal adviser to the Government of Sikkim from May 1972.

 He was appointed a judge in the Sikkim High Court in June 1976, and was appointed acting chief justice there in January 1985.
 He was transferred as judge to the Calcutta High Court in February 1986, and was the acting chief justice there from June 1992.
-He was made the chief justice of the Calcutta High Court in January 1993, and was subsequently transferred as the chief justice of the Bombay High Court in April, 1994 where he stayed in office till April 1995.
+He served as the chief justice of the Calcutta High Court from January 1993 to 1994, and was subsequently transferred as the chief justice of the Bombay High Court in April 1994 where he stayed in office till April 1995.

-He had after his retirement, served as a visiting faculty at the Rajiv Gandhi School of Intellectual Property Law of the Indian Institute of Technology Kharagpur.
+After his retirement, he served as a visiting faculty at the Rajiv Gandhi School of Intellectual Property Law of the Indian Institute of Technology Kharagpur.